Pennsylvania families win $4.2 million damages in fracking lawsuit

 “We haven’t had clean water since he was in kindergarten,” said Monica Marta-Ely, referring to her 13-year-old son, Jared, before the trial began.

-The family’s lawyer, Lewis, accused Cabot of “reckless disregard” for the families’ safety.
+The family’s lawyer, Leslie Lewis, accused Cabot of “reckless disregard” for the families’ safety.

-Dimock gained notoriety in the 2010 documentary “Gasland” by Josh Fox.
+Dimock was made infamous in the 2010 documentary “Gasland” by Josh Fox.
 It showed local residents lighting their tap water on fire because of the high amount of methane it contained.